SeaQL/seaql.github.io/Blog/blog/2024-03-28-whats-new-in-seaorm-1.0.0-rc.x.md

 * [#2154](https://github.com/SeaQL/sea-orm/pull/2154) Deprecated Actix v3 example
 * [#2136](https://github.com/SeaQL/sea-orm/pull/2136) Re-enabled `rocket_okapi` example

-## Release planning
+## Release Planning

-In the [announcement blog post](https://www.sea-ql.org/blog/2023-08-12-announcing-seaorm-0.12/) of SeaORM 0.12, we stated we want to reduce the frequency of breaking releases while maintaining the pace for feature updates and enhancements.
-I am glad to say we've accomplished that!
+In the [last release](https://www.sea-ql.org/blog/2023-08-12-announcing-seaorm-0.12/) of SeaORM, we stated that we want our next release to be `1.0`.
+We are very close to `1.0` now!

-There are still a few breaking changes planned for the 1.0 major release.
-After some [discussions](https://github.com/SeaQL/sea-orm/discussions/2031) and consideration, we decided that the next major release will be a release candidate for 1.0!
+While `0.12` will still be maintained before `1.0` get finalized, you are welcome to try out `1.0-rc.x` today!
+There will still be a few minor but still technically breaking changes:

+1. [#2185](https://github.com/SeaQL/sea-orm/pull/2185) Adding trait const `ARITY` to `PrimaryKeyTrait`, allowing users to write better generic code
+2. Associating `ActiveModelBehavior` to `EntityTrait`, allowing users to extend the behaviour of Entities

+Now is also the perfect time for you to propose breaking changes that'd have long term impact to SeaORM.
+After the stablization, we hope that SeaORM can offer a stable API surface that developers can use in production for the years to come.

+We'd not have more than 2 major releases in a year, and each major release will be maintained for at least 1 year.
+It's still tentative, but that's what we have in mind for now.
+Moreoever, it will actually allow us to ship new features more frequently!

 ## Sponsor